Why Art Thou Lord So Long From Us – Hymn Lyric

 Yet thou no sign of help dost send,

-Our prophets all are gone,
+Our all are gone,

 To tell when this our plague shall end